What Is Continuous Integration Software and How Does It Work?

 Interactive Dashboards

-Dashboards provide real-time visualization of build status, test results, and deployment progress, helping teams monitor CI/CD performance.
+Dashboards provide real-time visualization of build status, test results, and deployment progress.
+This helps teams monitor CI/CD performance.

 Exportable Reports for Compliance